Celtics vs Knicks Prediction & Same Game Parlay picks: Boston pride shows up at +418 odds

 Read more about Filip Tomic

-History is on the line for the New York Knicks as they look to eliminate the defending champions Boston Celtics and advance to their first Eastern Conference Finals since the 1990-2000 season.
-Tip-off for Game 6 is set for 8 pm ET on ESPN, I’ve come up with a +418 odds Same Game Parlay featuring a pair of player prop bets and a Money Line pick.
+History is on the line for the New York Knicks as they look to eliminate the defending champion Boston Celtics and advance to their first Eastern Conference Finals since the 1999-2000 season.
+Tip-off for Game 6 is set for 8:00 pm ET on ESPN and I’ve come up with a Celtics vs Knicks Same Game Parlay at +418 odds for tonight’s huge clash at Madison Square Garden, featuring a pair of player prop bets and a money line pick.
+You can also find out the rest of our NBA picks for this matchup and every game throughout the playoffs.

-Check out our Boston Celtics vs New York Knicks Game 6 Predictions
+Read our full Celtics vs Knicks Game 6 predictions

 Pickswise